-I am a fourth-year PhD student in Medical Engineering and Medical Physics at the Harvard-MIT Program in Health Sciences and Technology, advised by Elazer Edelman and Farhad Nezami.
-I have a M.Sc in Bioengineering from EPFL and a dual bachelor’s degree in Mechanical Engineering and Physics from the American University in Cairo.
+I am a fifth-year PhD student in Medical Engineering and Medical Physics at the Harvard-MIT Program in Health Sciences and Technology, specializing in computer science.
+I am advised by Elazer Edelman and Farhad Nezami.
+I have a M.Sc in Bioengineering from EPFL and dual bachelor’s degree in Mechanical Engineering and Physics from the American University in Cairo.

 A Diffusion Model for Simulation Ready Coronary Anatomy with Morpho-skeletal Control